-There are five parking positions.
+There are six parking positions.
 Two positions that park the scope horizontally (Horizon Position).
 Two positions that park the scope vertically (Zenith Position).
 "Current Position" will park the scope at its current position.
+Or you can enter your own parking position.
 When the mount is turned on, it will use the last parking position setting as the default setting.